Vikings' Bradford could return to practice next week

 Vikings’ Bradford could return to practice next week

-EDEN PRAIRIE, Minn. — Minnesota Vikings quarterback Sam Bradford could return to practice next week as he recovers from a knee injury from Week 1.
+EDEN PRAIRIE, Minn.
+(AP) Minnesota Vikings quarterback Sam Bradford could return to practice next week as he recovers from a knee injury from Week 1.

 Bradford has been out since a brief return in Week 5 against Chicago, which Minnesota plays Sunday in the regular-season finale.
 Bradford was taken out at halftime and was placed on injured reserve on Nov.
 8.